rokujyouhitoma/monkey-py/README.md

 # TODO

  - 4.5.4: Improvement of Dict[HashKey, HashPair] structure.
+ - A.4.1.2 Macro.
+Support for each Expression.

 # Histories

 ## 2018.09.21

+ - A.4: P242-261 Macro Support for unquote(Program, ExpressionStatement, InfixExpression) builtin function.
  - A.3: P238-242 Macro.
 Support for quote builtin function.

 ## 2018.09.20